Four Common Issues with Your Cooling System

 In order to prevent further damage caused by a bad cooling system, it’s important to be able to recognize the signs of a cooling system problem.
 The four common problems with cooling systems we will cover on our blog include:

 - Thermostat failures

-A failed thermostat is another huge problem for cooling systems.
-Your thermostat is a device that regulates the temperature of your engine and controls how much coolant is allowed to flow through your radiator.
-When your engine is hot, the thermostat opens wide for maximum cooling.
-When your engine is cold, the thermostat remains closed, which then allows your engine to warm up to its optimal temperature faster.
-However, a failed thermostat may not open, preventing heat dissipation and resulting in your engine overheating and failing faster.
+Your thermostat is responsible for regulating the temperature of your engine, allowing a certain amount of coolant to flow through your radiator.
+When your engine is hot, the thermostat opens wide for maximum cooling, and when your engine is cold the thermostat remains closed, which then allows your engine to warm up to its optimal temperature faster.

 A failed thermostat in your cooling system may not open at all, preventing the heat from dissipating and resulting in a system that is just too hot.